OpenSourceSimon/QuoteTab/README.md

 3. Enable Developer Mode and click Load unpacked extension button and upload the folder
 4. Enjoy!

-## Quote API
+## Quote
-This extension uses a quote API that I created.
-You can find the source code [here](https://github.com/OpenSourceSimon/QuoteAPI).
-You're welcome to add quotes, please read the README for more information!
-If you want to self host the API, you can do that too.
-Just follow the instructions in the README.
+This extension uses [Quotable](https://github.com/lukePeavey/quotable) to get random quotes.
+It is a free API that is open source!

 ## Contributing & Ways to improve 📈